decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-09-26-three-round-BFT-with-crashes.md

 When $(c+2)/2\leq p\leq f+c$, this is tight: with $n=3f+c+2p-1$, a
 two round good case tolerating the same $p$ faulty parties is possible, as we will show in a future post.
-The condition on $p$ is equivalent to
-$3f+c+2p-1\geq3f+2c+1$, the usual resilience threshold for this mixed-fault model.
-The lower bound itself does not need this condition.

 The good news is that proving this generalized result requires only minor changes to the parameters in the [base proof][three-round-bft].